Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 How To Make Witches' Finger Cookies:

-Sift together the flour, salt and baking powder and add to the bowl; fold it in until it forms a dough.
+Add the flour, cornflour, salt and milk and mix until it forms a dough.
 Cover and place in the fridge for half an hour.

 Line a couple of baking sheets with baking parchment.
-Working with ¼ of the dough at a time, leaving the rest in the fridge, measure out ½ Tbsp quantities of dough (don't use more than this or your cookies will end up way too big).
+Measure out ½ Tbsp quantities of dough (don't use more than this or your cookies will end up way too big).
 Roll each into a ball then roll out into a log shape.

 Press a blanched almond into one end to form a fingernail, then lightly flour your hands and use them to shape it into a knobbly finger shape.